HPCarey/pt-booking/README.md

 ### **Future Features**
 * For now the client only wants a simple promotional site with a call to action in order to attract potential clients, but in the future as their online clientele grows, the site could feature a services/programmes section which could detail various packages, services and price points.
+* A personal information section in the profile UI that clients can update and edit in order to communicate there need and changing circumstances with trainers.
 * An onsite payment system using stripe so that the trainer can take payments upfront for consultations, programmes and online one-to-one training sessions.
 * A UI for the trainer which would allow them to manage bookings without having to go through the django admin panel.
 * Email confirmation of confirmed appointments and for the registration process.